alberto-lazari/masters-thesis/chapters/introduction.typ

 running apps in sandboxed spaces, and even applying hotfixes to the environment without requiring a full software updates @virtualpatch.

-App-level virtualization is one of the most popular methods of Android virtualization, due to its convenience, and comes in the form of container apps that are able to host virtual applications (or _plugin_ apps) inside of them, without the need of system or firmware modifications.
+Among different methods of Android virtualization, _app-level virtualization_ is one of the most popular due to its convenience.
+It comes in the form of container apps that are able to host virtual applications (or _plugin_ apps) inside of them, without the need of system or firmware modifications.
 Although app-level virtualization allows multiple virtual apps to run inside a container with some degree of isolation, it is not able to provide a completely separated environment for each plugin app.